sensebox/docs.sensebox.de/_posts/2020-04-08-blockly-sensoren.md

 ---
 date: 2020-04-07
-title: Sensoren
+title: Sensors
 title_order: 2
 categories: Blockly
-description: Grundlagen zur Kategorie Sensoren
+description: First Steps Sensors
 type: Document

 resources:
   - name: "Blockly.senseBox.de"
     link: https://blockly.sensebox.de
-image0: /images/2020-04-08-blockly-sensoren/blockly-sensoren-0.svg
+image0: /images/2020-04-08-blockly-sensoren/blockly-sensoren-0-en.svg
-image1: /images/2020-04-08-blockly-sensoren/blockly-sensoren-1.svg
+image1: /images/2020-04-08-blockly-sensoren/blockly-sensoren-1-en.svg
-image2: /images/2020-04-08-blockly-sensoren/blockly-sensoren-2.svg
+image2: /images/2020-04-08-blockly-sensoren/blockly-sensoren-2-en.svg
-image3: /images/2020-04-08-blockly-sensoren/blockly-sensoren-3.svg
+image3: /images/2020-04-08-blockly-sensoren/blockly-sensoren-3-en.svg
-image4: /images/2020-04-08-blockly-sensoren/blockly-sensoren-4.svg
+image4: /images/2020-04-08-blockly-sensoren/blockly-sensoren-4-en.svg
-image5: /images/2020-04-08-blockly-sensoren/blockly-sensoren-5.svg
+image5: /images/2020-04-08-blockly-sensoren/blockly-sensoren-5-en.svg
-image6: /images/2020-04-08-blockly-sensoren/blockly-sensoren-6.svg
+image6: /images/2020-04-08-blockly-sensoren/blockly-sensoren-6-en.svg
-image7: /images/2020-04-08-blockly-sensoren/blockly-sensoren-7.svg
+image7: /images/2020-04-08-blockly-sensoren/blockly-sensoren-7-en.svg
-image8: /images/2020-04-08-blockly-sensoren/blockly-sensoren-8.svg
+image8: /images/2020-04-08-blockly-sensoren/blockly-sensoren-8-en.svg
-image9: /images/2020-04-08-blockly-sensoren/blockly-sensoren-9.svg
+image9: /images/2020-04-08-blockly-sensoren/blockly-sensoren-9-en.svg
-image10: /images/2020-04-08-blockly-sensoren/blockly-sensoren-10.svg
+image10: /images/2020-04-08-blockly-sensoren/blockly-sensoren-10-en.svg

 ---

-## Allgemeines
+## General
-In der senseBox befinden sich verschiedene Umweltsensoren.
-In diesem Kapitel beschränken wir uns zunächst auf die bereits auf der senseBox MCU verbauten, oder per JST-Kabel anschließbaren Sensoren.
+Various environmental sensors are located in the senseBox.
+In this chapter, we will first restrict ourselves to the sensors already installed on the senseBox MCU or those that can be connected via JST cable.

-> Um Messwerte auszulesen und anzeigen zu lassen verwendest du am besten das Display.
-In diesem Kapitel nutzen wir eine Art Minimalbeispiel um Messwerte auf dem Display anzeigen zu lassen.
+> To read out and display measured values, it is best to use the display.
+In this chapter we use a kind of minimal example to show measured values on the display.

-## Beschleinigungssensor (BMX055)
+## Accelerometer (BMX055)
-Der Beschleunigungssensor ist bereits auf der senseBox MCU verbaut.
-Er kann dir die Beschleunigung in X-, Y-, und Z-Achse und die Gesamtbeschleunigung angeben.
-Dabei kannst du den Messbereich zwischen 2g, 4g, 8g und 16g wählen.
+The acceleration sensor is already installed on the senseBox MCU.
+It can give you the acceleration in X-, Y-, and Z-axis and the total acceleration.
+You can choose the measuring range between 2g, 4g, 8g and 16g.

 {% include image.html image=page.image0 %}

->  Die mittlere Erdbeschleunigung wird in *g* angegeben und beträgt abgerundet 9,81 m/s<sup>2</sup>
+> The mean acceleration due to gravity is given in *g* and is rounded off to 9.81 m/s<sup>2</sup>

 ## Button
-Ein Button ist bereits auf der senseBox MCU verbaut.
-Zusätzliche Buttons können über die drei Digital Ports angeschlossen werden.
-Im Dropdown Menü können verschiedene Modi für den Button ausgewählt werden:
+A button is already installed on the senseBox MCU.
+Additional buttons can be connected via the three digital ports.
+In the dropdown menu different modes for the button can be selected:

-- __ist gedrückt__: Mit diesem Modus kannst du abfragen ob der Block gerade gedrückt wird.
-Du erhältst entweder den Wert TRUE oder FALSE.
+- __is pressed__: With this mode you can ask if the block is pressed at the moment.
+You will get either the value TRUE or FALSE.
-- __wurde gedrückt__: Mit diesem Modus kannst du abfragen ob der Block gedrückt wurde.
-Erst wenn der Knopf gedrückt und wieder losgelassen wurde erhältst du TRUE zurück
+- __was pressed__: With this mode you can ask if the block was pressed.
+Only if the button was pressed and released you will get TRUE back
-- __als Schalter__: Wenn du diesen Modus verwendest kannst du den Knopf wie ein Lichtschalter verwenden.
-Der Status wird gespeichert bis der Button erneut gedrückt wird
+- __as switch__: If you use this mode you can use the button like a light switch.
+The status is saved until the button is pressed again

 {% include image.html image=page.image10 %}

-## Temperatur- und Luftfeuchtigkeitssensor (HDC1080)
+## Temperature and humidity sensor (HDC1080)
-Der Temperatur- und Luftfeuchtigkeitssensor wird an einen der fünf I2C/Wire Ports gesteckt.
-Er kann dir die Temperatur in °C und die relative Luftfeuchtigkeit in % angeben.
+The temperature and humidity sensor is plugged into one of the five I2C/Wire ports.
+It can give you the temperature in °C and the relative humidity in %.

 {% include image.html image=page.image1 %}

-## Temperatur- und Luftdrucksensor (BMP280)
+## Temperature and Air Pressure Sensor (BMP280)
-Der Temperatur- und Luftdrucksensor wird an einen der fünf I2C/Wire Ports gesteckt.
-Er kann dir die Temperatur in °C, den Luftdruck in Pa und die Höhe über NN in m angeben.
+The temperature and air pressure sensor is plugged into one of the five I2C/Wire ports.
+It can give you the temperature in °C, the air pressure in Pa and the altitude above sea level in m.

 {% include image.html image=page.image2 %}

-## Helligkeits- und UV-Sensor (TSL45315 & VEML6070)
+## Brightness and UV sensor (TSL45315 & VEML6070)
-Der Helligkeits- und UV-Sensor wird an einen der fünf I2C/Wire Ports angeschlossen.
-Er kann dir die Helligkeit in Lux und die UV-Intensität in &mu;W/cm<sup>2</sup> angeben.
+The brightness and UV sensor is connected to one of the five I2C/Wire ports.
+It can tell you the brightness in lux and the UV intensity in &mu;W/cm<sup>2</sup>.

 {% include image.html image=page.image3 %}

-## Umweltsensor (BME680)
+## Environmental sensor (BME680)
-Der Umweltsensor wird an einen der fünf I2C-Wire Ports angeschlossen.
-Er kann dir die Temperatur in °C, die relative Luftfeuchtigkeit in %, den Luftdruck in Pa und die Innenraumluftqualität (IAQ) auf einer Skala von 0-500 angegeben.
+The environmental sensor is connected to one of the five I2C-Wire ports.
+It can give you the temperature in °C, relative humidity in %, air pressure in Pa and indoor air quality (IAQ) on a scale of 0-500.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border-color:#ccc;}